Legalsuper nabs Rest for interim CIO

 “I am delighted Andrew will be adding his considerable expertise to this next phase in legalsuper’s strategic investment design and development mission,” Symons continued.

-Last month, Cbus promoted its current head of portfolio strategies, Gavin Leigh, to the role of deputy CIO.
-According to the fund, Leigh first joined Cbus in 2023 to drive its strategy to internalise more than half its assets under management and enhance global partnerships.
+Last month, Cbus promoted its current head of portfolio strategies, Leigh Gavin, to the role of deputy CIO.
+According to the fund, Gavin first joined Cbus in 2023 to drive its strategy to internalise more than half of its assets under management and enhance global partnerships.

-Cbus said that the promotion came shortly after the fund passed $100 billion in funds under management, with Leigh’s appointment poised to play a role within the next phase of growth of the Cbus’ internal investment model.
+Cbus said that the promotion came shortly after the fund passed $100 billion in funds under management, with Gavin’s appointment poised to play a role within the next phase of growth of the Cbus internal investment model.

 AUTHOR